-- 45. (1) Every person born to a Sudanese mother or father shall have an inalienable right to enjoy Sudanese nationality and citizenship in Warrap State. - (2) Citizenship is the basis of equal rights and duties for all Sudanese in the State, subject to the provisions of Article 9 (3) of the Interim Constitution of Southern Sudan. - (3) Every citizen in Warrap State shall enjoy all the rights guaranteed by this Constitution, the Interim Constitution of Southern Sudan and the Interim National Constitution. - (4) The law shall establish a public registry of every birth, marriage or death in the State.
+- 45 (1) Every person born to a Sudanese mother or father shall have an inalienable right to enjoy Sudanese nationally and Citizenship in Central Equatoria State. - (2) Every citizen in Central Equatoria State shall enjoy all the rights guaranteed by this Constitution, the Interim Constitution of Southern Sudan and the Interim National Constitution. - (3) The law shall establish a public registry of every birth, marriage or death in the State.